Polymorphism vs Overloading vs Overriding

 Woof

 In Summary, you can not compare Polymorphism with method overloading or override.
-Polymorphism is the ability of a variable to behave differently based upon which kind of Object it is referring.
+Polymorphism is the ability of a variable to behave differently based upon which kind of Object it is referring to.
 They are Java programming language's way to implement polymorphism in language.

 Other Java programming and OOP tutorials You may like

 Thanks for reading this article so far.
-If you like an object-oriented programming tutorial then please share it with your friends and colleagues.
+If you like this object-oriented programming interview question and my explanation then please share them with your friends and colleagues.
 If you have any questions or feedback then please drop a note.

 P. S. - If you are serious about learning object-oriented programming and looking for a free online course to start with then you can also check this FREE Object Oriented Programming (OOPs) for JAVA Interviews course on Udemy.
 It's completely free and you just need a free Udemy account to join this course.